 Do not follow these - and they’re more likely to say “no” so you won’t get the loan you need

-1. Make a list of people
+Step 1 - Make a list of people

 - Family members

-We have found that the most common guarantors are family members such as grandparents, parents, aunts and uncles, brothers and sisters, cousins, etc.
+The most common guarantors are family members such as grandparents, parents, aunts and uncles, brothers and sisters, cousins, etc.

-b.
-Friends and work colleagues
+- Friends and work colleagues

 Think of people who know you well and trust you.

 Now you have your list, you now need to whittle it down to those who may qualify.

-2. Qualify your list
+Step 2 - Qualify your list

 - Can afford the loan repayments (if they had to make them instead of you)